-Gudmundur will be travelling to California and Florida this December, in search of individuals to add to the club’s 2018 roster, and is no stranger to the quality of players on show at PSC events.
-He signed standout central defender Mykaylin Rosenquist from PSC’s 2016 San Diego combine, ahead of his side’s 2017 campaign.
+Gudmundur will be travelling to California and Florida this December, in search of individuals to add to his side’s 2018 roster, and is no stranger to the quality of players on show at PSC events.
+He signed standout central defender Mykaylin Rosenquist from PSC’s 2016 San Diego combine ahead of ÍR’s 2017 campaign.

 In a recent interview with PSC, Gudmundur revealed the qualities he’ll be looking for in this year’s combine attendees, offered his advice to participants, and much more…

 Hi, Gudmundur.
 We’re looking forward to having you coaching and scouting during our combines!